Event Dates

 If you want to experience the circuit party realness of San Francisco Pride, this is your party.
 The city is home to some of the most legendary party venues in the US.
 They are the perfect backdrop for a pride celebration.
 As events are confirmed, their dates will be added to the list below:

 Bear Pride party for lovers of all things hairy!
 Woof.
-At Public Works.- Saturday – XOXO Main Event
+At Public Works.- Friday 28th June – BRUT San Francisco Pride Edition

-The main event, not to be missed, 12 hours at The Midway.- Saturday – Mr Queen Daytime Party
+The main event, Aquaria, not to be missed, 12 hours at The Midway.- Saturday 29th June – Mr Queen Daytime Party

 - San Francisco is divided into several neighbourhoods.
 The Castro and Soma are home to the city’s bustling gay neighbourhoods.